-Settlement ($800,000) in Pennsylvania – The estate of an 89-year old woman alleged that the nursing home did nothing to provide her with medical care when she contracted a high fever.
-The lawsuit stated that the facility’s staff allowed her to go without care for too long when her medical condition was worsening and she ultimately died from her illness.
+Settlement ($800,000) in Pennsylvania – The estate of an 89-year old woman alleged that the nursing home did nothing to provide her with medical care when she contracted a high fever and pneumonia.
+The lawsuit stated that the facility’s staff allowed her to go without care for too long when her medical condition was worsening and she ultimately died from her illness (sepsis).

 Settlement ($400,000) in Pennsylvania – A male, who was suffering from diabetes, required a second leg amputation after his leg became gangrenous.
 The plaintiff, who died during the course of the litigation, alleged that staff was inadequately trained to treat him and did not properly care for his stump where the previous amputation was done.

 Verdict ($1.3 million) in Maryland – The plaintiff had hip surgery and developed a pressure ulcer (stage iv pressure sores) in the hospital.
 After the defendant was transferred to a HCR ManorCare center, her conditions worsened and developed into a full-fledged infection due to an alleged lack of care.
 This resulted in the removal of the hip prosthesis that had been previously implanted in the plaintiff..

 Verdict ($250,000) in Ohio – A resident was admitted to the facility with a decubitus ulcer (pressure ulcer) on his right heel.
 The plaintiff alleged that the nursing home failed to monitor and care for this ulcer, which ultimately grew worse.
 Eventually, the plaintiff suffered sepsis from the wound, which led to his death. $175,000 of the verdict against the nursing home was in the form on punitive damages, which are available to plaintiffs in the event of egregious conduct on the part of the nursing home.